scipy-conference/scipy_proceedings/papers/cockett_etal/article.md

 These misalignments are particularly pronounced in computational disciplines, where rapid evolution of methodologies, software, and data demands equally dynamic and interconnected platforms.
 This gap — between the authoring/doing of research and the communicating/publishing of the research — slows the speed of research dissemination, reuse, and uptake and completely impedes "networked knowledge" and importing/reusing work in a structured way.
 For example, "importing" visualizations, equations or any other deeply-linked content – including provenance information – into new research articles, documentation or educational sites is completely impossible in today’s research ecosystem.
-As a metaphor, compare open-access science to open-source programming: it would be a world without package managers to share, version, reuse and rapidly build upon other peoples work in a structured way.
+As a metaphor, compare open-access science to open-source programming: it would be a world without package managers to share, version, reuse, and rapidly build upon other peoples work in a structured way.
 The open-source ecosystem would not exist without this infrastructure.

 Open infrastructure for communicating science also has to be easy to integrate into existing tools, support computational, interactive components, be archivable for the long term, and be adopted by our existing sociotechnical system of societies, journals, and institutions.